 "Sure looks like it.
 The way Devon, the Concierge in the lobby, describes her, she's the woman that rescued me."

-"I have Agent Simmons and Pietrina Cerrone with me right now.
+"I have Agent Simmons and Pietrina Cerrone with me.
 Stay put, and we'll come right over with some equipment.
 Don't let the doorman leave until we've spoken to him."

 An hour later, police and FBI personnel crowded the lobby of Grant Park Tower.
 Pietrina showed Devon the enhanced photograph of Angel's face on her FBI satellite phone.
-Devon verified that the image was the same woman who left the note.
-Mac, Ryan, and Pietrina, an FBI electronics specialist, were in an office on the first floor, going over camera footage with the building's security officer.
+Devon verified that the image was the same woman who had left the note.
+Mac, Ryan, and Pietrina, an FBI electronics specialist, were in an office on the first floor, reviewing camera footage with the building's security officer.

 "There's no doubt about it," Pietrina said, "every security camera in this building freezes five minutes before she arrives and unfreezes ten minutes after leaving.
 Color me impressed."